On The Role of Reasoning in the Identification of Subtle Stereotypes in Natural Language: Abstract

 \section{Abstract}

-Given that language models are trained on vast datasets that may contain inherent biases, there is a potential danger of inadvertently perpetuating systemic discrimination.
-Consequently, it becomes essential to examine and address biases in language models, integrating fairness into their development to ensure that these models are equitable and free from bias.
-In this work, we demonstrate the importance of reasoning in zero-shot stereotype identification based on Vicuna-13B and 33B.
-Although we observe improved accuracy by scaling from 13B to 33B, we show that the performance gain from reasoning significantly exceeds the gain from scaling up.
-Our findings suggest that reasoning could be a key factor that enables LLMs to transcend the scaling law on out-of-domain tasks such as stereotype identification.
-Additionally, through a qualitative analysis of select reasoning traces, we highlight how reasoning improves not just accuracy, but also the interpretability of the decision.
+Large language models (LLMs) are trained on vast, uncurated datasets that contain various forms of biases and language reinforcing harmful stereotypes that may be subsequently inherited by the models themselves.
+Therefore, it is essential to examine and address biases in language models, integrating fairness into their development to ensure that these models do not perpetuate social biases.
+In this work, we demonstrate the importance of reasoning in zero-shot stereotype identification across several open-source LLMs.
+Accurate identification of stereotypical language is a complex task requiring a nuanced understanding of social structures, biases, and existing unfair generalizations about particular groups.
+While improved accuracy is observed through model scaling, the use of reasoning, especially multi-step reasoning, is crucial to consistent performance.
+Additionally, through a qualitative analysis of select reasoning traces, we highlight how reasoning improves not just accuracy, but also the interpretability of model decisions.
+This work firmly establishes reasoning as a critical component in automatic stereotype detection and is a first step towards stronger stereotype mitigation pipelines for LLMs.